danielljeon/danielljeon/README.md

 About me:

 - 🤖 Current Mechatronics Engineering student at Ontario Tech University
-- ⌨️ Interested in embedded systems and robotics, but also any problem or challenge that can be solved with code
+- ⌨️ Interested in embedded systems and robotics, but also any problem that can be solved with code
 - 📅 Co-founder and backend developer at [EZCampus](https://ezcampus.org), an open source automation startup for the higher education sector
+- 🛞 Embedded Controls Design Co-op, Brake Diagnostics Development Team at General Motors
 - 🏎️ Embedded Software Lead at [Ontario Tech Racing](https://ontariotechracing.ca) for Formula SAE Electric
-- ⚙️ Involved in various extracurriculars at Ontario Tech, including ex-VP Academic Affairs at the [Engineering Students' Society](https://otengsoc.ca)
+- ⚙️ Supporting Ontario Tech, including ex-VP Academic Affairs at the [Engineering Students' Society](https://otengsoc.ca)

 Reach out: